-The Natural Resources Conservation Service (NRCS) has completed a comprehensive study of soil types and their suitability for development.
-The NRCS identified soils found in the Upper Peninsula in addition to noting the specific characteristics of the soil.
+The United States Soil Conservation Service has completed a comprehensive study of soil types and their suitability for development.
+They have identified soils found in the Upper Peninsula in addition to noting the specific characteristics of the soil.
 This Soil Conservation Service study was used as the source for that data pertaining to soils in Alger County and Burt Township.